Funding Guidelines and Application

 Tax-exempt nonprofit organizations, units of government, schools, colleges, universities, and Indian tribal government entities in New Mexico are eligible to apply.
 Organizations wishing to apply that are not one of the above may enter into a fiscal sponsorship with a nonprofit organization.
 If using a fiscal agent, a formal agreement between the agent and the applicant is required.
 Please read the Use of Fiscal Agent Agreement in the funding guidelines before submitting an application.

-All New Mexico Arts new and returning applicants — excluding Folk Arts Apprenticeships (see bottom of page) — will use our FoundantGLM system to prepare and submit their FY2023 application.
-The application is now open.
+All New Mexico Arts new and returning applicants — excluding Folk Arts Apprenticeships (see bottom of page) — will use our FoundantGLM system to prepare and submit their FY2024 application.

 Returning grantees and applicants will use the same log-on and password (If you have a question about your log on, please contact your New Mexico Arts program coordinator.
 Do NOT create a new account in the system.)
 New applicants will need to create an account in the system.